bercianor/DevEnv/README.md

 Contributions to DevEnv are welcome!
 If you'd like to contribute to the project, please fork the repository on GitHub and submit a pull request.

+## Thanks

+I want to thank the [Gentleman Programmer](https://github.com/Gentleman-Programming) for the [idea](https://github.com/Gentleman-Programming/Gentleman.Dots) and the foundation to set up my own environment.